wordofwarning/wordofwarning.org/current/2024-emergency/evening/index.md

 <hr>
 **Martha Pailing** · *Sheep Nit*

 Can a sheep laugh?
 What happens when it's tickled?
 Is it still a tickle if they can’t fully feel it?
 Basically: can you tickle a sheep & how much are they really enjoying it?<br>*Every morning Ted gets up and tickles himself relentlessly & unsuccessfully.
-He can't make himself laugh, so every day he's started doing it to sheep…*<br>A work-in-progress performance exploring the sensations & reactions of 'a light touch', involuntary movements, consent & control, a hunger for human contact, and how far we will go to reach 'feeling happy'.
+He can't make himself laugh, so he's started doing it to sheep on the daily…*<br>*Sheep Nit* is a work-in-progress performance exploring the sensations & reactions of 'a light touch', involuntary movements, consent & control, a hunger for human contact, and how far we will go to reach 'feeling happy'.

 Martha Pailing is a northern-born spoken word & performance artist.
 Her performances blend personal material with fictional characters to create absurd & tender narratives.
 Her work considers what it is to remain empathetic & soft in a brutal, emotionally temperamental world.
 Currently writer-in-residence at Blackpool's The Old Electric, she is a former artist-in-residence at the Roundhouse (London).